Lahaina residents reckon with destruction, loss as arduous search for victims continues

 Andaya also said that claims "that I'm not qualified, I think, is incorrect."

-Andaya said that prior to taking the reins of the emergency agency, he served as deputy director of the Department of Housing and Human Concerns and spent 11 years as the mayor's chief of staff.
+Andaya said that prior to taking the reins of the emergency agency, he served as deputy director of the state Department of Housing and Human Concerns, and spent 11 years as the Maui County mayor's chief of staff.

 During that time, Andaya said, he often reported to "emergency operations" officials and went through "numerous trainings."